intojs/mocking-in-typescript/readme.md

 I have implemented the tests with Jest, Mocha and of course TypeScript.

-Wohhhh, over 60 line of test code for 14 lines of actual implementation!
+Wohhhh, over 60 line of test code for 14 lines of actual implementation, it hurts my pretty, little soul!

-This hurts my pretty little soul!
+Here comes the mocking!

-Here comes the mocking.
+As you can see, the tests which use these mock methods are terse and less than half the size of the ones who don't.